~ third OF A THREE PART SERIES ~

-The late Mr. Pegues (who died suddenly on September 4, 1997, at age 46 apparently of a heart attack), also wrote the following excerpt (page 63):
+The late Mr. Pegues (who died suddenly on September 4, 1997, at age 46 reportedly of a heart attack), also wrote the following excerpt (page 63):

 It is also telling that the very last words—a “parting thought”—of his memoirs are: “Make your enemies your partners and then try to outlive them” (italics in original).
 That probably explains more than any other possible set of words could, why he became so tethered to Lyndon Johnson that, for several years, they were inseparable, at least in a financial-dependence context.
 Billie Sol Estes, in his early 30s by 1956-57, had fallen victim to Lyndon Johnson’s siren songs as he enticed the young entrepreneur to find ways around certain Congressionally-set rules developed by the Department of Agriculture.